-Michael is currently a PhD candidate in Religious Studies at Te Herenga Waka Victoria University of Wellington studying digital religion in New Zealand.
-He also serves as Public Theologian for the Student Christian Movement Aotearoa.
+Michael Toy is a PhD candidate in Religious Studies at Te Herenga Waka Victoria University of Wellington.
+He studies digital religion in Aotearoa/New Zealand, and serves as public theologian for the Student Christian Movement Aotearoa.

 Sometimes, there are no cosmic answers to the cosmic questions around us.
 Jesus demonstrates that the answer to that question, ‘who are you?’ can only be lived out in relationality to the divine one moment, one temptation at a time.